 In part two, we will focus on adding the final touches to the tree, including shaping the trunk, controlling branch shape, and adding wind effects.

 Create your own exotic environment with the newly released Hawaiian asset collection.
 Not yet a SpeedTree user?
 Contact us for a free trial.
 Already a SpeedTree user?
-Make sure to check your download folder and update now to version 9.4 for new features and improvements.
-If you are an Enterprise customer and have questions about the update, please reach out to firstname.lastname@example.org.
+Make sure to check your download folder and update your version for new features and improvements.
+If you are an Enterprise customer and have questions about the update, please reach out directly.